anieshchawla/anieshchawla.github.io/about.md

 ---
 layout: page
 title: About
+comments: true
 permalink: /about/
 ---

-I am MS at Purdue, Pursuing Computer Engineering.
+I am pursuing MS in Computer Engineering from Purdue.
 I am working with [Prof. Yung Hsian Lu](https://engineering.purdue.edu/HELPS/Faculty/yunglu.html) and [Dr. Ebert](https://engineering.purdue.edu/~ebertd/).

 My interest in ML started when I was in my last company (Sanctum Networks in India).
 We were collecting lot of network traffic data for Liberty Global by using NETCONF protocol.
 I was responsible for architecting and coding scalable client and servers for collecting data.
 I leveraged Apache Storm and Kafka to scale it.
 Since the code has to be in C/C++, I created [Storm wrapper](https://github.com/anieshchawla/StormWrapperCpp) for C++ and shared with the community.